When to Revisit Your Estate Plan

 For most people, reviewing a set of comprehensive estate planning documents and updating them can feel like going to the dentist.
 You don’t like to think about it, but you know it’s necessary.
 Like your six-month dentist visit, ongoing attention and care are needed to keep your current estate plan healthy and in working order.

-Think about it this way: when your estate plan is drafted, it’s a snapshot of the best plan for you at that exact moment in time.
+Think about it this way: your estate plan is a snapshot of the best plan for you at that exact moment in time.
 As time passes, the estate plan that used to be perfect, based on your financial life, family life, and the federal and state tax dynamics at the time, now may no longer be relevant.
 That is why attorneys often refer to your estate plan as a “living document” and is created to be updated and grow with you.
 We generally tell clients that they should review their documents about every five years or upon certain life events.
 What are these events?
 The following are a few that may trigger the need to update your documents.

 Change in Marital Status